Radio Syd: History

 Radio Syd continued to broadcast after the Riksdag had passed a bill against pirate radios in June 1962.
 In 1964, the station bought the larger vessel, Cheeta II from the former Radio Mercur, that ceased transmissions to Denmark in August 1962, because of a similar bill by the Danish Folketing.
 Radio Syd ceased transmissions to Sweden in 1966.

 The second ship the mv Cheeta 2 broadcast the British station Caroline South for a few weeks after the mv Mi Amigo ran aground at Frinton.
 After this service ceased, the ship was sold and moved to the Gambia, where she eventually sank.
 Mrs. Wadner was jailed at least once for breaching Swedish broadcasting law.

 Radio Syd was eventually set up in The Gambia just outside the capital Banjul.
 During the 1981 Gambian coup d'état attempt a Senegalese military helicopter was shot down trying to recapture the station from Gambian rebels, killing all 18 onboard.
 Broadcasting to The Gambia and Senegal on medium wave, the station ceased transmitting in September 2002 when the antennae collapsed.
 This site was subsequently used by a number of visiting Amateur Radio operators from the USA and Europe for so-called DX-pedition.
-At the end of January 2020, the building and all original equipment dating back to the 1960s were totally destroyed in a violent fire, which marks the end of Radio Syd.
+At the end of January 2020, the building and all original equipment dating back to the 1960s were totally destroyed in a violent arson fire, which marks the end of Radio Syd.
+The owners relocated back to Sweden later same year.

 In 1984 a short comeback - now on shortwave - was a grand success.
 Its MW programme was rebroadcast by GamTel, (formerly Cable & Wireless at facilities in Abuko), on shortwave reaching more than 1500 listeners around the world, from an idea by a Swedish Radio Club.